 New York City Forklift Accident Attorneys

-Prominent New York City legal team obtains multi-million-dollar verdicts and settlements
+Prominent New York City legal team seeks top dollar settlements for injured workers

 Forklifts, which are classified as powered industrial trucks, are a staple in many industries.
 Used to move materials in containers or on pallets, forklifts can also be used to lower, raise, or remove large objects.
 Forklift accidents can result in serious injuries that bring mounting medical bills, lost wages, pain, suffering, and other losses.
 New York’s Lipsig, Shapey, Manus & Moverman P.C. lawyers have more than 80 years combined experience seeking justice and compensation for New York City area residents and have recovered more than $800 Million in compensation for injured victims and grieving families.